To provide respite care to adults with a developmental disability living with their parents or representatives.

 We are happy to be able to offer respite care at 4 different locations!

 Anchor Home, Beacon Home, The Lighthouse, and Harbour Home have one space set aside for adult respite care.

 - Forms will be emailed to you and must be filled out and returned to Head Office two weeks before a person can be brought into the home.

 Generally these requests come from parents who are members of our supporting churches, but from time to time other requests will be considered.
 Parents/representatives are expected to visit the home and discuss any particulars regarding the care of their child/charge with staff on duty.

 Proper documentation needs to be present, as well as phone numbers of health care workers and immediate family.
 Medication procedures need to be clearly marked.
 Special requests and instructions, especially those dealing with behaviors or medical issues, must be presented in writing.

-As a rule relief periods will not exceed two weeks in length, with a maximum of 42 days (6 weeks) per calendar year.
+As a rule respite periods will not exceed two weeks in length, with a maximum of 42 days (6 weeks) per calendar year.
 The Executive Director will decide in which home a particular person fits best.
 We prefer people to remain in their home community; however, due to the nature of the disability this may not always be possible.

-Respite residents shall follow the house rules as much as can be expected.
+Respite guests shall follow the house rules as much as can be expected.
 After the first respite stay, staff on duty will provide a short oral evaluation to the parents/ representatives, followed by a short written report to be sent to head office for filing.
 Any concerns for future visits should be addressed at that time.

 The Executive Director may at times deny service due to a lack of personnel, space, or the particular needs of the person in need of service.
 Payments will be arranged via head office.
 Rates have been established by the Association and are marked on the Application for Relief form.